 The name cordubensis presumably comes from the city or province of Córdoba, in the southern range of A. cordubensis (below, left).

-The greater region occupied by A. cordubensis corresponds to the Gran Chaco, a semi-arid scrubland covering vast expanses of poorly draining floodplain in northern Argentina and its neighbors.
+The greater region occupied by A. cordubensis corresponds to Gran Chaco, semi-arid scrubland in the rain shadow of the Andes, covering poorly draining floodplain in northern Argentina and its neighbors.
 Depending on the resource, exact borders vary.
 Rainfall west-to-east varies from 20-50 inches/year, with low-to-medium tree cover westward, increasing eastward.
-Comparison of the distribution map (left) with climatic zones shows A. cordubensis spread across a few zones.
+Comparison of the distribution map (left) with climatic zones shows A. cordubensis spread across a few zones, but mostly in Bsh–arid steppe, hot.

-The name ‘Chaco’ derives from the Quechua word chaqu, meaning ‘hunting land.’
-Further south, Chaco merges with Pampas, an extensive grassland plain receiving half as much rain, 10-20 inches/year (roughly the same as southern California).
+‘Chaco’ derives from the Quechua word chaqu, meaning ‘hunting land.’
+Chaco merges with Pampas to the south, an extensive grassland plain receiving half as much rain, 10-20 inches/year, similar to Los Angeles (14.93 inches/year).

 The pairs offered on this page were raised here from spiderlings captive bred in Germany, imported a few years ago.
 The photo above shows one of the females, recently molted.
 As with many New World terrestrials, post-molt dark gives way to brown in the pre-molt instar.